 It is the prerogative of the faculty member to allow an excused absence.
+Excused absences do not have a negative effect on a student's course grade.

 Professional Activities

 Institution-sponsored and/or institution-supported activities (e.g., professional activities related to student organizations) are authorized by a written statement from the Assistant Dean of Student Affairs.
 It is the responsibility of the student to obtain a request for excused absence form from the Office of Student Affairs and present the duly filled out form with documentation to the appropriate faculty person in the appropriate course(s).
 At this point, it is the discretion of the faculty to grant an excused absence.
 The faculty member should complete his/her portion of the form, initial the documentation, and return both to the student.
 It is the responsibility of the student to return the completed form (and other approval forms if travel is involved) with documentation attached to the appropriate faculty advisor a minimum of two weeks prior to the scheduled activity.